Academic publishing: History

 The Journal des sçavans (later spelled Journal des savants), established by Denis de Sallo, was the earliest academic journal published in Europe.
 Its content included obituaries of famous men, church history, and legal reports.
 The first issue appeared as a twelve-page quarto pamphlet on Monday, 5 January 1665, shortly before the first appearance of the Philosophical Transactions of the Royal Society, on 6 March 1665.

 The publishing of academic journals has started in the 17th century, and expanded greatly in the 19th.
 At that time, the act of publishing academic inquiry was controversial and widely ridiculed.
 It was not at all unusual for a new discovery to be announced as a monograph, reserving priority for the discoverer, but indecipherable for anyone not in on the secret: both Isaac Newton and Leibniz used this approach.
 However, this method did not work well.
 Robert K. Merton, a sociologist, found that 92% of cases of simultaneous discovery in the 17th century ended in dispute.
 The number of disputes dropped to 72% in the 18th century, 59% by the latter half of the 19th century, and 33% by the first half of the 20th century.
 The decline in contested claims for priority in research discoveries can be credited to the increasing acceptance of the publication of papers in modern academic journals, with estimates suggesting that around 50 million journal articles have been published since the first appearance of the Philosophical Transactions.
 The Royal Society was steadfast in its not-yet-popular belief that science could only move forward through a transparent and open exchange of ideas backed by experimental evidence.

 Early scientific journals embraced several models: some were run by a single individual who exerted editorial control over the contents, often simply publishing extracts from colleagues' letters, while others employed a group decision-making process, more closely aligned to modern peer review.
 It was not until the middle of the 20th century that peer review became the standard.

 The COVID-19 pandemic hijacked the entire world of basic and clinical science, with unprecedented shifts in funding priorities worldwide and a boom in medical publishing, accompanied by an unprecedented increase in the number of publications.
-Preprints servers become much popular during the pandemic, the Covid situation has an impact also on traditional peer-review.
-The pandemic has also deepened the western monopoly of science-publishing, "by August 2021, at least 210,000 new papers on covid-19 had been published, according to a Royal Society study.
-Of the 720,000-odd authors of these papers, nearly 270,000 were from the US, the UK, Italy or Spain."
+Preprint servers became much more popular during the pandemic, and the Covid situation also had an impact on traditional peer-review.
+The pandemic has also deepened the concentration of science-publishing in Western countries.
+Of the 720000 authors of papers published about COVID-19 before August 2021, nearly 270000 were from the US, the UK, Italy or Spain.